 This temple was started with the nagara style construction initially.
 However, the architecture was changed and the temple was later rebuilt in the Vesara style.
 If you visit this temple then you will be finding a lot of insightful carvings on the walls of this temple along with the sculptures of Lord Shiva, Goddess Parvati, and Lord Vishu.

-By Train.
 If you are planning to visit this place by train then Badami is the nearest railhead which is located at the distance of around 20 km from this tourist destination in Karnataka.
 From this station, you can either hire a cab or can get on a public bus to reach the desired location in Pattadakal.